Zankoku-Okuno/ammonite/STATUS.md

 You know, it might be nice to allow abstract types to be callable and accessible/updatable.
 Not the structural types, though.

+You know, I could have closures that are mixed operative/applicative just by flipping the [] and Either constructors.
+Mixed for primitives is a little harder, but not that difficult.